 MRSA infections are diagnosed by testing blood, urine or a sample of tissue from the infected area for the presence of MRSA bacteria.
 If MRSA bacteria are found, further tests will be done to see which antibiotics the bacteria do not have resistance to, and so which can be used to treat them.

-Many hospitals now test everyone who is being admitted to see if they are colonised with MRSA.
+Many hospitals now test or screen patients who are being admitted to see if they are carrying MRSA.
 Swabs from the skin and nose, urine and blood samples may be tested for the bacteria.
 It can take 3-5 days for the results to come back.
+More information is available on our screening for MRSA page.

-If you are colonised with MRSA you will still be admitted, but doctors may give you treatment to reduce or remove the MRSA bacteria.
+If you are colonised with MRSA you may still be admitted, but doctors will give you treatment to reduce or remove the MRSA bacteria.

 Treatment